S3 method for PlackettLuce

 relating to the creation of massive objects in memory.

-If length(object$ties) > 1
+If length(object$ties) > 1 the user's setting for

-is ignored and simulate.PlackettLuce
+multinomial is ignored and simulate.PlackettLuce operates as if

-multinomial
+multinomial is TRUE.

 References